meghapsimatrix/simhelpers/cran-comments.md

 ## Resubmission

 This is a resubmission.
-This is a maintenance release which corrects issues in the unit tests on MacOS.
+This is a maintenance release which corrects issues in the unit tests on MacOS, M1Mac, and NoLD.

 ## Test environments